How do you get rid of excess water when cooking?

 Cornstarch: Prepare a solution by adding cornstarch.
 Take a little water from the dish and mix it with the cornstarch and put it back to the dish.
 Cornstarch thickens the watery element in the dish.

-How do you make food less watery?
+How do you make something less watery?

 Use these tips and tricks to fix thin, runny soups and lackluster gravies without thinking twice.

 - Cornstarch or arrowroot. …